 - High blood pressure

 - Alcohol withdrawal

 Furthermore, alcohol abuse can complicate pre-existing health conditions.
 For example, if someone with diabetes has a problem with alcohol abuse, he or she can develop more troubling health-related symptoms.
 For one, alcohol breaks down as sugar in the body, further increasing someone’s blood glucose level.
 In diabetics, high blood sugar levels can result in complications like fainting, sweating, blurry vision and irritability.
 In extreme cases, individuals can go into a diabetic coma.

 Find Help Through Recovery

 Alcohol abuse can quickly spiral out of control.
 It can also create damaging health risks if not checked.
 If you or a loved one finds it difficult to curtail his or her alcohol use, treatment is likely going to be necessary for recovery.
-Contact a dedicated treatment to discover how beneficial counseling can be to unearth drinking motivations.
+Contact a dedicated treatment provider to discover how beneficial counseling can be to unearth drinking motivations.
 Individuals will have access to social support via support groups, along with holistic, natural healing methods.
-Contact an expert today and get the help you or your loved ones deserve.
+Contact a professional today and get the help you or your loved ones deserve.

 Author: Krystina Murray | Last Edited: April 14, 2021